CumulusNetworks/docs/content/version/cumulus-linux-343/Layer-Three/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

 To complete the transition to FRR:

 1. Migrate all `/etc/quagga/*` files to `/etc/frr/*`.

     {{%notice warning%}}

 The `vtysh.conf` file should not be moved, as it is unlikely any configuration is in the file.
 However, if there is necessary configuration in place, copy the contents into `/etc/frr/vtysh.conf`.

     {{%/notice%}}

 2. Merge the current `Quagga.conf` file with the new `frr.conf` file.
    Keep the default configuration for `frr.conf` in place, and add the additional configuration sections from `Quagga.conf`.

 3. Enable the daemons needed for your installation in `/etc/frr/daemons`.

 4. Manually update the log file locations to `/var/log/frr` or `syslog`.

 5. Remove the compatibility package:

     {{%notice warning%}}

 This step stops the Quagga compatibility mode, causing routing to go down.

     {{%/notice%}}

         cumulus@switch:~$ sudo apt-get remove quagga quagga-compat

     {{%notice note%}}

 The `/etc/quagga` directory is not removed in this step, as it is left in place for reference.

     {{%/notice%}}

 6. Start FRR without Quagga compatibility mode:

         cumulus@switch:~$ sudo systemctl start frr
         cumulus@switch:~$ sudo systemctl -l status frr

-## Troubleshooting</span>
+## Troubleshooting

 If the `systemctl -l status frr` output shows an issue, edit the configuration files to correct it, and repeat the process.
 If issues